The Relational Origins of Rules in Online Communities: Findings

 Many Fediverse leaders pointed to \texttt{mastodon.social}'s rule set as a benchmark of legitimate community governance. \texttt{mastodon.social} was one of the first communities on the Fediverse and was created by Eugen Rochko, the developer of the most widely used platform for hosting Fediverse communities (Mastodon).
-Fediverse leaders often looked to this community because it's ``the largest instance'' and because it's ``hosted by Eugen'' (FV5).
-FV5 further explained, ``You know, if you're gonna copy rules about a new community, you might as well go right from the source.
-So I copied most or all of the rules.''
-The ``source'' in this case was \texttt{mastodon.social}.
+Fediverse leaders often looked to this community because it is ``the largest instance'' and it is ``hosted by Eugen'' (FV5).
+FV5 explained: ``You know, if you're gonna copy rules about a new community, you might as well go right from the source.
+So I copied most or all of the rules [from \texttt{mastodon.social}].''
 FV2 came to a similar conclusion: \begin{quote} ``I went to other instances.
 I looked at what they had in terms of rules, and the rules from the \texttt{mastodon.social} instance made sense to me.
-And I also saw a lot of other instances referring to those rules, which kind of created this network effect.'' \end{quote} FV2 observed many other communities on the Fediverse drawing on \texttt{mastodon.social}'s rule set and this helped rationalize adopting it as well.
-We can infer from interview with FV2 that widespread adoption of \texttt{mastodon.social}'s rules happened in a self-reinforcing dynamic---communities with these rules signal their alignment with the standards and norms of a reputable, established community.
+And I also saw a lot of other instances referring to those rules, which kind of created this network effect.'' \end{quote} FV2 observed many other communities on the Fediverse drawing on \texttt{mastodon.social}'s rule set, which helped rationalize its adoption as well.
+FV2 described a self-reinforcing pattern of rule adoption where communities added rules to signal their alignment with the standards and norms of a reputable, established community.

 In addition to borrowing from \texttt{mastodon.social}, several Fediverse leaders integrated the Fediverse-Friendly Moderation Covenant (FFMC) into their rule sets as a pledge to adhere to shared, cooperative standards of governance with other Fediverse admins.
-As FV1 noted, adopting the FFMC not only signals a commitment to cooperative governance between servers but also aligns a server with a ``bubble of known instances,'' establishing the admin as ``a stand up citizen, a stand up member of the Mastodon community.''
-These alignments, whether they are achieved by adopting \texttt{mastodon.social}'s rule set or pledging to the FFMC, builds trust among peer admins and lends emerging communities on the Fediverse---who must federate with other communities to share content---the external legitimacy they believe is needed.
+Adopting the FFMC not only signals a commitment to cooperative governance between servers but also aligns a server with a ``bubble of known instances,'' establishing the admin as ``a stand up citizen, a stand up member of the Mastodon community.''
+(FV1) These alignments, whether they are achieved by adopting \texttt{mastodon.social}'s rule set or pledging to the FFMC, could help build trust among peer admins and could lend emerging communities on the Fediverse the external legitimacy they believe is needed to stay in the network.